 Source: US Energy Information Administration, U.S. Gulf Coast Kerosene-Type Jet Fuel Spot Price FOB, USD per gallon.

-Fuel accounts for about 40% to 50% of air operating costs of a single flight, depending of the type of plane used (economies of scale and fuel efficiency are directly related).
-Since 2000, the airline industry is facing an environment characterized by much higher fuel prices and volatility.
+Fuel accounts for about 40% to 50% of air operating costs of a single flight, depending on the type of plane used (economies of scale and fuel efficiency are directly related).
+While during the 1990s, jet fuel prices were very stable, the beginning of the 21st century is marked by a surge or prices as well as large fluctuations.
+Since 2000, the airline industry has faced an environment characterized by much higher fuel prices and volatility.
 Between 2005 and 2016, fuel prices could vary between 20% and 35% of the operating expenses of an airline.
-While during the 1990s, jet fuel prices were very stable, the beginning of the 21st century is marked by a surge or prices as well as large fluctuations.
-In the 2010s, jet fuel prices stood at 6 times the level seen in the 1990s.
+In the 2010s, jet fuel prices stood at six times the level seen in the 1990s.
 While jet fuel prices substantially declined at the onset of the Covid-19 pandemic, they bounced back sharply afterward because of inflationary pressures and the war in Ukraine in early 2022.
-This volatility makes the long term planning of air operations more complex, with the priority in aircraft design focusing on fuel efficiency.
+This volatility makes the long-term planning of air operations more complex, prioritizing aircraft design and focusing on fuel efficiency.